pramnora/bash/README.md

 *Filing...*

-cp fileName1 fileName2 - copies a file
+Create...
-cat fileName - display file contents / (without actually opening/or, running it)
+touch fileName - creates a file / (without writing to it)
+Write...
 echo "text" > fileName - creates a file/and, writes to it (if file already exists/it will be over written)
 echo "text" >> fileName - appends text to the bottom of a file which already exists
+Read...
+cat fileName - display file contents / (without actually opening/or, running it)
+Copy...
+cp fileName1 fileName2 - copies a file
+Rename...
 mv fileName1 fileName2 - renames a file
+Delete...
 rm fileName - remove (delete) a file
-touch fileName - creates a file / (without writing to it)

 *File Management...*